ecotaxa/uvpec/README.md

   - An image directory, where your well organized folders with plankton images are.
 Ideally, the folders' name (your organisms) should already exist in EcoTaxa.
 There is a csv in the cloned repository that you can check
   - The name of your features file.
 If it does not already exist, it will be created so give it a great name !

-Then, for the XGBoost parameters, you need to specify:
+Then, for XGBoost parameters, you need to specify:
   - An initialization seed `random_state`.
 It is important if you build multiple models with a different XGBoost configuration.
 The number is not important, you can keep 42 with trust.

   - A number of cores `n_jobs` that will depend on the computational power of your machine or server